-Other operating income totalled €7.9 million, dropping by 34.4% from the €12.0 million reported in 2019.
-This was mainly a result of the performance of the APS Diversified Bond Fund, which during 2020 recorded net gains on financial instruments of €0.5 million as opposed to the €3.5 million for 2019.
-Fee and commission income and other operating income remained constant to the preceding year.
+Other operating income totalled $\[Epsilon]$ 7.9 million, dropping by 34.4% from the $\[Epsilon]$ 12.0 million reported in 2019.
+This was mainly a result of the performance of the APS Diversified Bond Fund and the APS Global Equity Fund, which during 2020 recorded net gains on financial instruments of $\[Epsilon]$ 6.5 million as opposed to the $\[Epsilon]$ 4.0 million for 2019.
+Fees and commission income and other operating profits and income remained constant to the preceding year.

 Operating expenses for the year increased by 15.8% to €35.2 million.
 One key pillar is the investment in human capital, which continues to support the Group's growth trajectory.
 Furthermore, the Group also continued its works on various projects aimed to offer a customised and augmented service to our customers and thus improving the overall customer experience.
 Additional regulatory projects are also underway along with other works targeted to strengthen and optimise the Group's physical infrastructure including the Branch Network.
-For the year under review, the costto-income ratio increased by 8.4% to 61.9%, on the back of slower revenue growth due to average lower business volumes recorded during the second and third quarter of the year.
+For the year under review, the cost-to-income ratio increased by 8.4% to 61.9%, on the back of slower revenue growth due to average lower business volumes recorded during the second and third quarter of the year.
 The Group has placed cost optimisation as one of the pillars for its sustainable growth and continuously aims to achieve efficient operating levels without forgoing the quality and the values the Group strives for.

-Impairments against expected credit losses for the year amounted to a net charge of €5.5 million, increasing by €4.5 million when compared to the preceding year.
+Impairments against expected credit losses for the year amounted to a net charge of $\[mathebox{\ensuremath{\mathfrak{e}}} 5.5$ million, increasing by $\[mathebox{\ensuremath{\mathfrak{e}}} 4.5$ million when compared to the preceding year.
 This is attributable to two factors: the general growth in the lending portfolio as well as the classification of a higher level of Stage 2 assets reflecting the increase in credit risk out of the uncertainty arising from the current economic environment.
 Notwithstanding the turmoil the Group's risk appetite has yielded its expected results as no new loans of significance were transferred to Stage 3/Default status.
 The Group continues with its vigilant approach to risk management, ensuring adequate quality of its obligors and collaterals, whilst increasing monitoring of credits which have faced the biggest impact during the ongoing crisis.